 Similar to the plywood method of deflecting sound, using your surroundings to help deflect the sound can be a huge help.

-One of our favorite ways is to mount it behind a shed or other solid object that will help absorb sound.
+One of our favorite ways is to mount it behind a shed or other solid objects that will help absorb sound.

-Running your generator on a concrete or wooden floor can cause the sound of your generator to be amplified louder than normal.
+Running your generator on a concrete or wooden floor can make your generator sound louder than usual.

-Invest In A High Quality Generator With Low Noise Volumes
+5. Invest in a High-Quality Generator with Low Noise Volumes

-If your budget allows for it, the easiest way to keep your noise levels down with your generator is investing in a high quality generator with a low noise output.
+If your budget allows for it, the easiest way to keep noise levels down with your generator is by investing in a high-quality generator with a low noise output.

-While this is not always an option for everyone, it is my best suggestion on having a quiet generator that requires no extra work to muffle sound.
+While this is not an option for everyone, it is my best suggestion to have a quiet generator that requires no extra work to muffle sound.
 The Honda EU2200i is the gold standard for quiet generators that don’t require a muffler.

-Taking all of these suggestions into consideration, you can easily quiet down your portable generator with any type of budget.
+Taking all of these suggestions into consideration, you can easily quiet your portable generator with any budget.

-The main things to consider is how much time and energy you want to put into your muffler solution.
+The main thing to consider is how much time and energy you want to put into your muffler solution.

-As of now, there is no solid solution to effectively silence your generator completely, but reducing it down by 10-15 decibels can make a surprisingly big difference that your neighbors will surely appreciate.
+As of now, there is no reliable solution to silence your generator completely, but reducing it by 10-15 decibels can make a surprisingly big difference that your neighbors will surely appreciate.

 With all of these solutions, please use extreme caution on proper ventilation and adequate airflow to protect both you and your generator.